Airport '07: Cultural references

 The start of the show introduces many references to famous redneck comedians such as Larry the Cable Guy.
 Peter imagining flying his pickup truck through the air and greeting fighter jet pilots is a reference to Top Gun.
 After Quagmire crashes the plane, his co-pilot is shown to be Nien Nunb, a reference to 1983 science-fiction film Return of the Jedi.
 The mice that say "three weeks later" is a reference to 1995 film Babe.
 The faux introduction after Peter and Lois' conversation about Quagmire is a reference to Will & Grace.
-The scene of the airplane taking off as Peter and his friends prepare to drug the pilots is a reference to Airplane!, as is Hugh Hefner's peptalk to Quagmire and the playing of the Notre Dame Victory March.
+The scene of the airplane taking off as Peter and his friends prepare to drug the pilots is a reference to Airplane!, as is Hugh Hefner's pep talk to Quagmire and the playing of the Notre Dame Victory March.
 Other music from Airplane! is used as Quagmire is assisting Peter in landing the airplane safely.
 The "Prom Night Dumpster Baby" song is a reference to Melissa Drexler's 1997 homicide of her baby at her senior prom.
 The scene in which Mayor Adam West is reading a story book to kids is a reference to George W. Bush, who was reading to kids at a school in Florida when he learned of the September 11 attacks.
 The style of the end credits in the episode is almost exactly similar to the ones used on the television series Little House on the Prairie.